Taking a tech break. Doing a digital detox. Spending a week sans social media.

 It’s also starting to have a negative effect on our collective mental health.

 How is this constant connectivity detrimental?
-And how can unplugging from technology help your mental health?
+And how can unplugging from technology (or at least taking a social media sabbatical) help your mental health?

 Your brain enjoys being constantly stimulated.
 It releases dopamine, which is one of the feel good chemicals that your brain creates in response to positive experiences.
 It’s also one of the same neurochemicals released when you eat your favorite food or paint something you’re really proud of.